Security-Onion-Solutions/securityonion-docs/IntroductionWalkthrough.rst

 that triggered the alert.
 From here you can scan a copy of the file with whatever endpoint security product you use to see if it might have been detected or submit the file or check it's MD5 hash with VirusTotal to identify what security vendors might be detecting it.
-You could also use a CIF (Collective Intelligence Framework) server to check the MD5 against known threats based on community intel.
-Or you might look into Cuckoo Sandbox or Razorback as an option for local automated analysis.

 The choice is yours but the options are available.
 Lack of financial support for network security monitoring is no longer excusable in